ussserrr/stm32pio/README.md

 Small Python app that can create and update [PlatformIO](https://platformio.org) project from [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) `.ioc` file.

 ## Features
-  - Start new project in a single directory using only `.ioc` file
+  - Start the new project in a single directory using only `.ioc` file
-  - Update existing project to add/change hardware options from CubeMX
+  - Update existing project after adding/changing hardware options from CubeMX
-  - Clean up project
+  - Clean-up the project
   - *[optional]* Automatically run your favorite editor in the end

 ## Requirements: